txtdirect/txtdirect/advanced-proxy-proposal.md

 * Add additional tests, including e2e tests

 ## Drawbacks
-* More complex txt record parsing will be necessary
+* More complex handling of txt records will be necessary since multiple txt records will be used that get merged together
 * The need to mitigate all the potential performance and security impacts outlined above

 ## Alternatives